Haabiy/Snake-game.py/README.md

 # Snake-game.py
-Implemented the basic features of the game
+-Implemented the basic features of the game